Visiting Zion National Park in March

 Hiking at Zion in March

-The Zion National Park hikes in March are great when the weather isn’t scorching hot.
+Spring hiking at Zion National Park in March is great when the weather isn’t scorching hot.
 But trails may close due to falling rocks, rockslides or other unsafe conditions.

 Between mid-March and late May, The Narrows and The Subway trails close when the water levels are too high due to the spring runoff.
 Check with the visitor’s center for the most current trail conditions before setting out on any hike in March.